 Please note that Policy W3 Proposed Waste Site Allocations was changed significantly between Preferred Approach and Publication Draft.
 The original policy outlined in detail the criteria used to select and assess sites.
 However, the updated policy simply listed the sites that were allocated.
 Since the effects of these sites are assessed separately (in the site assessment tables at the end of this document) it is no longer necessary to assess Policy W3.
-Between Publication Draft and Submission Draft, Sites 35 and 48 were removed from Policy W3 and between Submission Draft and Submission Draft Proposed Modifications the site allocation wording was amended; the site assessment tables now address the amended policy and site allocations.
+Between Publication Draft and Submission Draft, Sites 35 and 48 were removed from Policy W3; the site assessment tables now address the amended policy and site allocations.